 - 1. There is a system issue (not the battery). - If you have the customer's power adapter, plug it into a known good outlet and verify that it can charge the system.
 Also make sure it is the correct 85W adapter. - Plug a known good 85W adapter into a known good outlet.
 Verify that the DC connector is fully seated into the computer. - Check whether the customer's system is set up for heavy battery power use (AirPort on, optical media always in drive, Energy Savings set to Highest Performance, etc). - Use Activity Monitor to check for any runaway applications.
-Stop any runaway processes. - Test the computer with all third-party devices (printers, hubs, third-party keyboard or mouse) removed. - Reset the power manager.
-See Resetting the Power Manager (SMC) in the Hardware Troubleshooting Tools and Tips section. - 2.
+Stop any runaway processes. - Test the computer with all third-party devices (printers, hubs, third-party keyboard or mouse) removed.

+- 2. Reset the SMC (power manager) as described in "Resetting the System Management Controller (SMC)" under "Troubleshooting Tips and Tricks" in the previous section. - 3.
 The battery needs calibration, or it is nearing the end of its useful life. - Calibration should be done when you first use the battery, and every few months after.
 It allows the battery to properly calculate how much power is left in the battery. - The battery is a consumable part.
 It can be charged and discharged only so many cycles before it becomes depleted and can no longer hold a charge.